 Payers are increasingly looking to control costs through:

-- Value utilisation management - pharmacy formulary coverage, prior authorisation, quantity limits, and step therapy.
+- Value utilization management - pharmacy formulary coverage, prior authorization, quantity limits, and step therapy.

 - Network design - physician contracting and prescription medication distribution.

 - Benefit design - tiered consumer cost-sharing and payment limits.